Go-astronomy logo

 (SCULP-ter)

-The Southern constellation of Sculptor, the Sculptor, is best viewed in Fall during the month of November.
+Sculptor is the 36th largest constellation.
 It's brightest star is Alpha Sculptoris at magnitude 4.30.
 The boundary of the Sculptor constellation contains 6 stars that host known exoplanets.

 1. Pronunciation: